spotlightpa/poor-richard/content/news/2020-02-05-‘fail-first’-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers.md

 “I don’t want to waste another day, week, month trying to fight for perfection, when we can help a lot of people,” he said.
 “Sometimes you have to take half a loaf instead of a whole loaf.”

 Legislatures in [Georgia](http://custom.statenet.com/public/resources.cgi?id=ID:bill:GA2015000H965&ciq=ncsl62&client_md=403e6f0fc8de8df58c82b96ef0a5ba94&mode=current_text), [Illinois](http://custom.statenet.com/public/resources.cgi?id=ID:bill:IL2017000H4821&ciq=ncsl62&client_md=fad451564d0efd215f03893445fc7c79&mode=current_text), and [Maryland](http://custom.statenet.com/public/resources.cgi?id=ID:bill:MD2017000S919&ciq=ncsl62&client_md=362745f34980f11a41f260e2c1b8e6ef&mode=current_text) have passed similar legislation in recent years.

+***Correction**: A previous version of this story misattributed a statement from Independence Blue Cross.
+The statement was from Dr. Ginny Calega, vice president of medical affairs.*

 <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> receives </i><a href="https://www.spotlightpa.org/support"><i>funding from nonprofit institutions and readers like you</i></a><i> who are committed to investigative journalism that gets results.
 Become a Founding Donor today at </i><a href="https://www.spotlightpa.org/"><i>spotlightpa.org</i></a><i>.</i>